 ST segment depression in inferior leads and in leads V4-V6 (red arrows).

 ST segment changes or T wave invertion during symptoms with normal EKG after symptom relief is diagnostic of non-ST-elevation acute coronary syndrome.

 A completely normal EKG in a patient with chest pain does not exclude the possibility of NSTE-ACS.
 In particular, ischemia in the territory of the circumflex artery or isolated right ventricular ischemia frequently escapes the common 12-lead EKG.

 Patients with chronic coronary artery disease, bundle branch blocks, pacemaker or left ventricular hypertrophy may have ST-segment or T waves changes in previous EKG.

 Biomarkers.
 Troponin and CK-MB

 Elevations of specific biomarkers such as cardiac troponin or CK-MB in the blood reflect injury leading to necrosis of myocardial cells 2.

-Therefore, in the context of chest pain or ST-segment-T wave changes, elevations of troponin or CK-MB is diagnostic of acute coronary syndrome once other causes of elevations of biomarkers (pulmonary embolism, myopericarditis, aortic dissection) have been ruled out.
+Therefore, in the context of chest pain or ST-segment or T wave changes, elevations of troponin or CK-MB is diagnostic of acute coronary syndrome once other causes of elevations of biomarkers (pulmonary embolism, myopericarditis, aortic dissection) have been ruled out.